LinuxAtDuke/Intro-To-Docker/README.md

    * Make sure it removes itself when it stops
   * Map port 8081 of your host VM to port 80 in the container
   * Mount ~/grumpy of your host VM as /var/www/html/grumpy
-  * Name your new container "my_grumpy_cat"
+  * Name your new container "tartar_sauce"
   * Override the CMD line in the Dockerfile, and tell the container to run "/bin/bash" instead
 2. What happend when you ran your contianer?
 3. Inside the container, start the webserver: `service httpd start`
 4. Use a new command: CTRL+p CTRL+q (Control p, control q) to detach from your container, leaving it running.
 5. Open a browser and navigate to your VM, port 8081: http://*your_vm_name*:8081
-6. Copy Intro-To-Docker/grumpycat/doge.jpg into ~/grumpy - you will need to use `sudo`
-7. Open a browser and navigate to your VM, port 8081: http://*your_vm_name*:8081/doge
+6. Open a browser and navigate to your VM, port 8081: http://*your_vm_name*:8081/doge - what happens?
+7. Copy Intro-To-Docker/grumpycat/doge.jpg into ~/grumpy - you will need to use `sudo`
+9. Visit http://*your_vm_name*:8081/doge again - what happens?

 <a name='unit6'></a>
 ## Unit 6: Image and Container Management